Psalm 61: Catholic Church

 During the Middle Ages monasteries used this psalm traditionally recited or sung during the celebration of the matins of Wednesday, according to the Rule of Saint Benedict established in 530.

 In the current Liturgy of the Hours, Psalm 61 is sung or recited at the midday office on the Saturday of the second week of the four weekly cycle of liturgical prayers.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the 11th day of the month.

 Musical settings

 Part of the text of Psalm 61, verses 6 to 8, have been adapted as a coronation anthem for English kings, O Lord, grant the King a long life.
 Early settings were written by Thomas Weelkes and Thomas Tomkins, and was sung during the procession of the monarch between Westminster Hall and Westminster Abbey.
 It was last used in that way at the coronation of George IV in 1821 to a setting by William Child; neither the procession nor the anthem was included in later British coronations.

 Heinrich Schütz set the psalm in a metred version in German, "Gott, mein Geschrei erhöre", SWV 158, as part of the Becker Psalter, first published in 1628.
 Antonín Dvořák set verses 1, 3, and 4 to music (together with part of Psalm 63) in No. 6 of his Biblical Songs (1894).

 Alan Hovhaness set verses 1 through 4 in his 1951 work From the End of the Earth.